โฐ Minimum Connection Times

 ๐ข Terminal Information

-Kostroma Sokerkino Airport (KMW), designated UUBA, operates as a regional aviation facility serving the historic city of Kostroma in Kostroma Oblast, Russia, positioned at coordinates 57.797ยฐN, 41.019ยฐE at an elevation of 446 feet above mean sea level approximately 6 kilometers northeast of Kostroma's city center.
+Kostroma Sokerkino Airport (KMW), designated UUBA, functions as a regional aviation gateway serving the historic city of Kostroma in Kostroma Oblast, Russia, positioned at coordinates 57.797ยฐN, 41.019ยฐE at an elevation of 446 feet above mean sea level approximately 6 kilometers northeast of Kostroma's city center.
 This medium-sized airport serves as an important transportation hub for Russia's Golden Ring region, providing essential connectivity for residents and tourists accessing one of Russia's most historically significant cities founded in 1152 and renowned for its preserved medieval architecture, traditional crafts, and cultural heritage sites including the Ipatiev Monastery where the Romanov dynasty began.
 The airport facilitates critical transportation links for the Kostroma Oblast region where aviation services support economic development, tourism access, and government connectivity throughout this culturally rich area of central Russia.

 The airport operates with a single runway designated 14/32 designed to accommodate propeller-driven aircraft typical of Russia's regional aviation network, providing reliable domestic flight services connecting Kostroma to major Russian cities including Moscow and other regional centers throughout the country's extensive domestic aviation system.
 Flight operations must accommodate central Russia's challenging seasonal weather conditions including harsh winters with heavy snowfall, spring flooding periods, and variable weather patterns that significantly impact flight scheduling and operational safety throughout the year.
 The facility maintains essential navigation and communication equipment appropriate for regional operations while ensuring compliance with Russian aviation safety standards and operational requirements for domestic passenger and cargo transportation.